Ashwatth/ECCafebot-demo/README.md

 You can no longer create a QnA Maker managed resource from the QnA Maker create flow, instead you will be redirected to the Text Analytics service.
 There is no change to the QnA Maker stable release.
+Details

+All existing QnA Maker managed (preview) resources continue to work as before.
+There is no action required for these resources at this time.
+The creation flow for Custom question answering (preview) is the primary change.
+The service, portal, endpoints, SDK, etc. remain as before.
+Custom question answering (preview) continues to be offered as a free public preview.
+This feature is only available as part of Text Analytics Standard resources.
+Do not change your pricing tier for Text Analytics resources to free.
+Custom question answering (preview) is available in the following regions:
+South Central US
+North Europe
+Australia East.

 # ECCafebot